Language Immersion FAQ

 Who can attend Richland One’s Language Immersion program?

 Pre-Kindergarten, Kindergarten, and 1st Grade students living in the Richland One attendance zone may apply for the program.
-Pre-Kindergarten students must be four years old by September 1, 2021 and Kindergarten students must be 5 years old by September 1, 2021.
+Pre-Kindergarten students must be four years old by September 1, 2023, and Kindergarten students must be five years old by September 1, 2023.

 How do I apply for the Richland One Language Immersion program?

-Families must attend a mandatory information session in order to apply for the Language Immersion program.
-To view the schedule of parent information sessions, please visit the Carver-Lyon Elementary School Website at www.http://carverlyon.richlandone.org/.
+Families must attend a mandatory information session to apply for the Language Immersion program.
+To have more detailed information, visit the tab Applying to the Language Immersion Program, by clicking here. https://www.richlandone.org/Page/4668

 Who do I contact for more information?

-For more information regarding the Language Immersion program, you can contact Della Thigpen, Language Immersion Lead Teacher, at firstname.lastname@example.org.
-You can also call the school at (803) 343-2900.
+For more information regarding the Language Immersion program, contact Luz Corredor Gomez, Language Immersion Lead Teacher, at email@example.com.
+You can also call the school on (803) 343-2900.